Rari-Capital/rari-stable-pool-contracts/API.md

 Withdraws funds from RariFund in exchange for RFT.

+You may only withdraw currencies held by the fund (see `RariFundManager.getRawFundBalance(string currencyCode)`).
+However, exchanges are integrated into the web client via 0x Instant.

 Please note that you must approve RariFundManager to burn of the necessary amount of RFT.

 Parameters:

- - `currencyCode` (string): The currency code of the token to be withdrawn.
+* `currencyCode` (string): The currency code of the token to be withdrawn.
- - `amount` (uint256): The amount of tokens to be withdrawn.
+* `amount` (uint256): The amount of tokens to be withdrawn.

 Return value: Boolean indicating success.

-## uint256 RariFundManager.countPendingWithdrawals(string currencyCode)

-Returns the number of pending withdrawals in the queue of the specified currency.

-Parameters:
- - `currencyCode` (string): The currency code of the pending withdrawals.

-## uint256 RariFundManager.getPendingWithdrawalPayee(string currencyCode, uint256 index)

-Returns the payee of a pending withdrawal of the specified currency.

-Parameters:
- - `currencyCode` (string): The currency code of the pending withdrawal.
- - `index` (uint256): The index of the pending withdrawal.

-## uint256 RariFundManager.getPendingWithdrawalAmount(string currencyCode, uint256 index)

-Returns the amount of a pending withdrawal of the specified currency.

-Parameters:
- - `currencyCode` (string): The currency code of the pending withdrawal.
- - `index` (uint256): The index of the pending withdrawal.

 ## uint256 RariFundManager.getFundBalance()

-Returns the fund's total investor balance (all RFT holders' funds but not unclaimed fees or pending withdrawals) of all currencies in USD (scaled by 1e18).
+Returns the fund's total investor balance (all RFT holders' funds but not unclaimed fees) of all currencies in USD (scaled by 1e18).

 Development notes:

- - *Ideally, we can add the view modifier, but Compound's getUnderlyingBalance function (called by getRawFundBalance) potentially modifies the state.*
+* *Ideally, we can add the view modifier, but Compound's `getUnderlyingBalance` function (called by `getRawFundBalance`) potentially modifies the state.*

 ## int256 RariFundManager.getInterestAccrued()